gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

 Due to the changes to gatsby-plugin-image, there is some functionality that is no longer supported.

-1. GatsbyImage is no longer a class component and therefore cannot be extended
+1. GatsbyImage is no longer a class component and therefore cannot be extended.
+You can use [composition](https://reactjs.org/docs/composition-vs-inheritance.html) instead.
 2. Fluid images no longer exist, and the fullWidth replacement does not take maxWidth or maxHeight
 3. Art direction is no longer supported
 4. The component no longer takes a decomposed object and the following code is not valid